 Since they are nocturnal, you may not suspect their presence unless you hear suspicious noises.
 However, they can cause significant damage to property, especially when building their nests.
 For instance, you may hear mice scurrying through walls looking for places to colonize.

 Mice also pose a danger to humans since they can contaminate food and transmit diseases such as hantavirus through their feces and saliva.
 This is why a mouse extermination service is required when mice infest a residence.

-House mice do not hibernate and are active all year round.
+House mice (also called grey mice and common mice) do not hibernate and are active all year round.
 They can be identified by their pointed snout, large hairy ears and greyish hair.
 They also have scales on their tails.